In this Article

 If you picked up a prescription recently at a drug store, in the pharmacy section of your local grocery store, or at an outpatient facility, there is a good chance a pharmacy technician helped you with your purchase or prepared your medication.

-According to the U.S. Bureau of Labor Statistics (BLS), the projected growth in jobs nationally for pharmacy techs for the 2020-2030 period is 4%.
-While this is lower than the national average for many occupations, pharmacy tech jobs will nonetheless be in demand: an average of more than 31,000 job openings are expected to be generated each year during the 10-year period to replace workers that move into different jobs or retire.
+According to the U.S. Bureau of Labor Statistics (BLS), the projected growth in jobs nationally for pharmacy techs through 2031 is 5%.
+While this is right at the national average for all other occupations, pharmacy tech jobs will nonetheless be in demand: an average of more than 22,000 job openings are expected to be generated each year during the 10-year period to replace workers that move into different jobs or retire.

 Best States to Work for Pharmacy Technicians